 When an insider creates an insider profile and therefore specifies that insider's relationship with at least one SEDI issuer, SEDI will send an e-mail notification to the insider affairs contact for that issuer.
-If at any point the issuer has any concerns about the individual identified as the insider, the issuer should contact their local Securities Commission.
+If at any point the issuer has any concerns about the individual identified as the insider, the issuer should contact their local securities regulatory authority.